gangefors/docker-airdcpp-webclient/README.md

   This is caused by the fact that bind mounting a volume [will obscure any existing content][bindmount] of that volume to the bind mounted directory.
 This causes the configuration files to be missing.
-The default files can be found in the [.airdcpp] directory in this repo.
+  You need to prepopulate the host directory with the default configuration.
+These files can be found in the [.airdcpp] directory in this repo.
+Just copy those files to the bind mounted directory.

-  You can solve this by using the commands below.
+  You can also solve this by using the commands below.
 Notice how we use a bind mounted volume `-v $HOME/.airdcpp:/.airdcpp` instead of a named Docker volume `-v airdcpp:/.airdcpp`.

       mkdir $HOME/.airdcpp
       curl -o $HOME/.airdcpp/DCPlusPlus.xml https://raw.githubusercontent.com/gangefors/docker-airdcpp-webclient/master/.airdcpp/DCPlusPlus.xml